 Can You Paint Over Polyurethane?

-Polyurethane is typically a hard, durable topcoat that is put on kitchen cabinets to help protect the wood from scratches and scuffing.
+Polyurethane creates a hard, durable topcoat that is put on a variety of materials, like kitchen cabinets, to help protect the wood from scratches and scuffing.
 It can also be found on wood floors, doors, and furniture.

 Along with a little elbow grease, making sure you have everything you need will make your project go that much smoother and result in a project you’re happy with.